Retrospective Sparse Attention for Efficient Long-Context Generation: Proposed Approach

-Sequential tokens often exhibit strong semantic correlations~\citep{dai2024corm, wu2024tokenselect}, suggesting that KV entries retrieved for the current Query may also be informative for nearby past Queries.
+\paragraph{Usefulness of Loaded KV Entries for Past Queries.} Consecutive tokens often exhibit strong semantic correlations~\citep{dai2024corm, wu2024tokenselect}, suggesting that KV entries retrieved for the current Query may also be informative for nearby past Queries.
 To evaluate this, we compute the rank of currently loaded KV entries in past Queries.
-As shown in Fig.~\ref{fig:motivation}(a), about 70–80\% of current KV entries were previously within the top-$k$ set (navy bar), while 20-30\% were not selected at all.
-Notably, the second-largest group—about 15-20\%—are ranked within the next-$k$ range (orange bar), implying that they are still highly relevant yet were omitted in the past.
-This highlights the potential of currently loaded KV entries to supplement semantically meaningful but ignored content in the original top-$k$ selection.
+As shown in Figure~\ref{fig:motivation}(b), about 70–80\% of current KV entries were previously within the top-$k$ set (navy bar), while 20–30\% were not selected at all.
+Notably, the second-largest group—about 15–20\%—are ranked within the next-$k$ range (orange bar), implying that they are still highly relevant yet were omitted in the past.
+This highlights the potential of currently loaded KV entries to supplement semantically meaningful but ignored content in the original top-$k$ selection (see Appendix \ref{app:motivation} for results on other datasets).